vanheaven-ui/Ruby-Telegram-Bot/README.md

 ### 🛠 Installing <a name = "ins"></a>
 Once you have a local copy of the entire project on your computer, then:

-- run bundle install to install the dependencies for the project.
+- run ``bundle install`` in the terminal to install the dependencies for the project.

 ### 🛠 Testing <a name = "testing"></a>
 If you like to test the ruby methods used, then:

-- run ``rspec -v`` in the terminal to check if the previous ``bundle install`` installed rspec in the Gemfile.
+- run ``rspec -v`` in the terminal to check if the previous ``bundle install`` terminal command installed rspec in the Gemfile.
 - if not, add gem 'rspec' on a new line in the Gemfile and run ``bundle install`` in the terminal again to install rspec.
 - run ``rspec`` in the terminal to test the methods used in this project.